-You get care from "Plan providers" and "Plan facilities."
-You will only pay copayments and/or coinsurance.
-If you use our point-of-service program, you can also get care from non-Plan providers but it will cost you more.
-If you use our Open Access program you can receive covered services from a participating provider without a required referral from you primary care physician or by another participating provider in the network.
+If you use our Open Access program you can receive covered services from a participating provider without a required referral from your primary care physician or by another participating provider in the network.
+You will not have to file claims.